yext/answers-search-ui/README.md

 ## What is a Component?

-At a high level, components are the building blocks of an Answers page.
+At a high level, components are the individual pieces of an Answers page.
+The SDK comes with many types of components.
 Each component is an independent, reusable piece of code.

-Each component fills an HTML element container that the implementer provides on the page.
-In the library, a component consists of logic in JS, and then HTML in the form of a handlebars template.
-Users can override either the JS or the handlebars template -- overwriting any built-in logic -- or can use config options to adjust the component without removing all of the built-in behavior.
+A component fills an HTML element container that the implementer provides on the page.
+In the library, a component consists of logic in JS, and then markup in the form of a handlebars template.
+Components are updated from an API response, the Answers front end config (ANSWERS.init), and their individual config.
+Many components update and re-render with each new API response.
+Components do not know about each other.

-Some things to note
-- Some components can only be included once on single page
-- Some components are only compatible with Universal pages, some are only compatible with Vertical pages
-- Components do not know about each other.
 They do not interact with each other, but rather with the global config and API response only.
-- Components are updated from an API response, the Answers front end config (ANSWERS.init), and their individual config.
-Many components update and re-render with each new API response

-The sdk comes with many types of components.
-We will provide a brief description below of (1) what each component does, (2) how to initialize (and outline what each config option is for, and (3) any limitations of the component.

 Each type of Component has its own custom configurations.
 Additionally, all components share the base configuration options defined above.
+We will provide a brief description below of what each component does, along with describing how it can be configured.

 ## Base Component Configuration